-5.4.2.1.4.1 Microsoft SharePoint© Services
+5.2.2.1.4.1 Microsoft SharePoint© Services

-The contractor shall provide Microsoft SharePoint© services that enable the development, implementation and improvement of business tools to improve processes in execution of PMA-274 acquisition programs.
-Microsoft SharePoint 2007© is the current collaboration environment and it is expected that there will be a transition to Microsoft SharePoint 2010© during the period of performance of this contract.
-Microsoft SharePoint 2010© services similar to those required below for Microsoft SharePoint 2007© will be required within nine (9) months after transitioning to the Microsoft SharePoint 2010© collaboration environment.
-Services required for Microsoft SharePoint 2007© include, but are not limited to:
+The contractor shall utilize Microsoft SharePoint© to enable the development, implementation and improvement of business tools to improve processes in execution of PMA-274 acquisition programs.
+The Department of the Navy is transitioning to Microsoft SharePoint© as an enterprise-wide system for collaboration, content management and project management.
+Microsoft SharePoint 2007© is the current collaboration environment and it is expected that there will be a transition to a newer version of Microsoft SharePoint© during the period of performance of this contract.
+The contractor shall comply with the Naval Air Systems Command (NAVAIR) Microsoft Office SharePoint Server 2007 Governance Plan when providing Microsoft SharePoint© services.
+The contractor shall provide Microsoft SharePoint© 2007 services that include site/sub-site administration, development and content creation; provisioning and managing security of sites/sub-sites; policing of sites/sub-sites to enforce governance policy; manage site/sub-site layout and structure; create custom workflows; create custom Web Parts, solutions and features; build the framework and features of the portal; modify SharePoint templates as needed; completed Microsoft for Visual Studio 2008 and SharePoint 2007 Designer training, or equivalent; write ASP.Net code; participate in design tasks; participate in development and testing; and create custom forms.

-A “Primary” site owner that has performed site administration, security management and content creation tasks for two (2) years in a Department of Navy weapons system program office and successfully completed training for Microsoft for Visual Studio 2008 and SharePoint 2007 Designer.
-The Primary site owner shall be certified as a Microsoft Certified Technology Specialist (MCTS) in the following area: MCTS: Microsoft Office SharePoint Server 2007, Application Development.

-Site administration/developer personnel that are responsible for administration and maintenance of the site; provisioning and managing security of all sub-sites; policing of sites and sub-sites to enforce governance policy; manage site layout and structure; create custom workflows; create custom Web Parts, solutions and features; build the framework and features of the portal; modify SharePoint templates as needed; write ASP.Net code; participate in design tasks, as needed; participate in development and testing, as needed; and create custom forms.

-5.4.2.1.4.2 Other Software Applications
+5.2.2.1.4.2 Other Software Applications

-The contractor shall provide services that are familiar with the following applications, tools and technologies including but not limited to: Microsoft Office 2003 and 2007, Windows XP Professional, Microsoft® SQL Server, Object-oriented programming, Microsoft Office FrontPage, Hyper Text Markup Language (HTML), Dynamic HTML (DHTML), Extensible Markup language (XML), Microsoft® SilverLight®, Javascript, Section 508 compliance, Optimized Organizational Maintenance Activity (OOMA), Dynamic Object Oriented Requirements System (DOORS), and Interactive Electronic Technical Manual (IETM) System.
+The contractor shall utilize the following applications, tools and technologies including during the performance of its duties: Microsoft Office 2003 and 2007, Windows XP Professional, Microsoft® SQL Server, Object-oriented programming, Microsoft Office FrontPage, Hyper Text Markup Language (HTML), Dynamic HTML (DHTML), Extensible Markup language (XML), Microsoft® SilverLight®, Javascript, Section 508 compliance, Optimized Organizational Maintenance Activity (OOMA), Dynamic Object Oriented Requirements System (DOORS), and Interactive Electronic Technical Manual (IETM) System.
 The contractor shall support incorporation of existing software applications/IT tools (vendor owned, commercial-off-the-Shelf or Government owned) that support and improve the Program Office operations, program management, and acquisition management processes and products.
-The contractor shall provide services to enable data back-up for computer workstations for PMA 274 personnel.
+The contractor shall provide services to enable data back-up for computer workstations for PMA-274 personnel.

-5.4.3 Administrative Services (FFP: APN, OM&N)
+5.2.3 Administrative Services

-The contractor shall provide Executive Assistant (EA) services to support the Program Manager, Deputy Program Manager, and the Technical Director.
-EA services include coordination of meetings, management of calendars and schedules, generating travel documents using Defense Travel System, drafting/routing correspondence in accordance with governing policies, support employee check-in and check-out process, maintain employee roster/recall data, utilize BASICS for visit request processing, assist in obtaining official passports for overseas travel, prepare naval messages, receive and distribute general mail, and order office supplies.
+The contractor shall perform the following services to support the Program Manager, Deputy Program Manager, and the Technical Director: coordination of meetings, management of calendars and schedules, generating travel documents using Defense Travel System (DTS), drafting/routing correspondence in accordance with governing policies, support employee check-in and check-out process, maintain employee roster/recall data, utilize Base Access Security Information Control System II (BASICS II) for visit request processing, assist in obtaining official passports for overseas travel, prepare naval messages, receive and distribute general mail, and order office supplies.

+5.2.4 Requirements Management

+The Contractor shall provide services to OPNAV (N-88) and USMC HQ, both offices located in Arlington, VA at the Pentagon, in support of PMA 274 acquisition programs.

-5.5 In-Service IPT Requirements (CPFF: APN, OM&N)
+5.3 In-Service IPT Requirements

-5.5.1 Program Management
+5.3.1 Program Management